Monthly Industry Report

 Key Highlights

-- •Mobile betting maintains 91%+ market share across region
+- •Mobile betting share exceeds 92% across region

-- •Regional operators invest in responsible gambling technology
+- •Regional operators investing in prediction market capabilities

 Challenges